 Star Rating: ⭐ ⭐ ⭐ ⭐

-I bought this camera at a camera shop (shoutout Downtown Camera in Toronto) mostly because I had used every disposable camera I could find in your average big box store.
+I bought this camera at a camera shop (shoutout Downtown Camera in Toronto) mostly because I had used every disposable camera I could find in your average big-box store.
 I was not excited about the 400 film speed after my experience with the Fujifilm 400, but I tried to let my preconceptions go.

 The build was solid, the flash was great and the biggest bonus was the flash switch on the camera instead of your traditional hold-to-charge button you’d find on most disposables.
-The nice thing about the flash switch was I never had to worry whether I charged the flash.
+The nice thing about the flash switch on the 400 film was I never had to worry whether I charged the flash.
 Switch it on: flash every time, switch it off: no flash—not even if I had the switch on previously.

 Honorable Mention: Best Bonus Feature